Carbon capture: How waste incineration can become climate neutral

 From the port at Orkanger the carbon dioxide will be shipped to a receiving terminal at Øygarden outside Bergen.
 From there, it will be transported by pipeline into the North Sea and then pumped into porous rocks at a depth of over 2,500 metres.
 Denser rocks above the reservoir ensure that the gas does not leak out and end up in the atmosphere.

-"Assuming positive answers from the concept study, we will continue the development and maturation of the project until the final investment decision in the summer of 2027," says Hølaas.
+"Assuming positive results from the concept study, we will continue the CCS project until the final investment decision in the summer of 2027."